legenygergo/selenium_project/README.md

 # Selenium

-Elöljáróban:
+Links:
 --

 Chrome webdrivers: https://sites.google.com/chromium.org/driver/

-- fontos, hogy a chrome verziónknak megfelelő legyen a diver
+- it is important that the diver is compatible with our chrome version

 Websites to practise selenium: https://www.techbeamers.com/websites-to-practice-selenium-webdriver-online/